Jayani22/demo-app-cicd/README.md

 Triggered after the CI workflow completes.

 Steps:
-1. Connect to the EC2 instance via SSH
+1. Connect to the EC2 instance using SSH
-2. Update the Docker image tag in docker-compose.yml
+2. Install Docker and Docker Compose if not already installed
+3. Create or update the docker-compose.yml file
-3. Pull the new Docker image
+4. Pull the latest Docker image from Docker Hub
-4. Restart the container using docker-compose
+5. Restart the container using Docker Compose

-## Architecture

-Developer Push → GitHub Actions CI → Docker Hub → GitHub Actions CD → EC2 → Application Redeployed

 ## Deployment Verification